 As of today, IoT finds a majority of its use-cases in remote watching, device automation, and information collection.
 Within the next decade, it will have self-governing interactions of connected devices.
 These devices will be capable of making smart choices on their own without needing any human assistance.

 In the future, blockchain will boost the IoT economy with Machine-to-Machine interactions.
 For example, a smart fridge will be able to deduce the time for replenishing and will automatically make an order using smart contracts, and submit payment for the purchased items using crypto.

 Communication Gap: Issues Associated with Blockchain in IoT

 In any major IoT network, there will be a need for billions of devices to stream data and interact continuously.
 Blockchain technology, currently, is not equipped to deal with this type of transaction throughput.

 Somewhat related to this is the cost of emitting transactions on a blockchain.
 Transaction fees make a lot of older blockchains unsuitable for the type of continuous micropayments that are typical in M2M communication.

 However, the idea of blockchain-based IoT is still on the cards.
-An intensive amount of research at companies like Blaze Protocol focuses on making high-throughput no-fee decentralized network a reality.
+An intensive amount of research at companies like Blaze Protocol focuses on making the high-throughput no-fee decentralized network a reality.
 Specialized IoT-focused networks are also in development.
-IOTA is an ambitious project replacing the blockchain data structure with a directed acyclic graph, doing away with blocks and having no transaction fees.
+IOTA is an ambitious project replacing the blockchain data structure with a directed acyclic graph, doing away with blocks, and having no transaction fees.